-On this last module we were asked to prepare ourselves for an ethical debate and an infographic about the digital disruption on a given field.
+On this last module, we were asked to prepare ourselves for an ethical debate and an infographic about the digital disruption in a given field.
 Regarding the ethical debate, we had to work on this two motions:

 Facebook could face an investigation by the US Federate Trade Commission (FTC) over its use of user data in the controversial “emotion contagion” experiment.

-The US privacy pressure group the Electronic Privacy Information Centre (Epic) has filed a complaint with FTC demanding that the watchdog investigate Facebook’s actions.
+The US privacy pressure group the Electronic Privacy Information Centre (Epic) has filed a complaint with FTC demanding that the watchdog investigates Facebook’s actions.